pydoit/doit-tmp-doc/docs/quickstart/index.rst

 Parametrize name of target file
 ================================

-Hardcoded file names are not always practical.
+Hard coded file names are not always practical.
 Let's add `"targets"` keyword into task declaration and provide it with list of target files names, in this case just one.

 Also modify the string to be echoed (adding "parametrized") to see our fingerprint in the new result.